What Is Automated Visual Inspection (AVI) And How Is It Used?

 Machine Learning Algorithms

 These algorithms help the system learn from past inspections, thereby improving the accuracy and efficiency of the inspection process over time.
+They can adapt to new or changing conditions without explicit reprogramming.

 User Interface (UI)